Safeguarding and safety

 Ongoing assessment of suitability

-- begins at the MIAM
+- assessment begins at the MIAM

-- continues throughout the mediation process
+- assessment continues throughout mediation

 Domestic abuse and coercive control